jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 The challenge is two-fold:

 1. Larger projects will become unmaintainable quite quickly, as the elements cannot be organized into multiple files.
-2. Without distribution to multiple files, there is no possibility to reuse models of other projects.
+2. Without distribution to multiple files, there is no possibility to later reuse models of other projects.

-For example, users will be enable to build libraries of valuetypes that can be reused across multiple projects instead of copying the code.

 ## Explanation